From SD-WAN to SASE: How the WAN Evolution is Progressing

 SD-WAN appliances move enterprises closer to where they need to be, but simply aren’t designed to address all the networking and security challenges modern enterprises face.
 Specifically, SD-WAN appliances have these shortcomings:

 - Lack of a global backbone.
 SD-WAN appliances sit atop the underlying network infrastructure.
 This means the need for a performant and reliable network backbone is left unaddressed by SD-WAN appliances alone.

 - Lack of advanced security features.
 SD-WAN appliances help address many modern networking use cases, but don’t help with security requirements.
-As a result, enterprises often need to manage a patchwork of security and networking appliances from different vendors to meet their needs.
+As a result, enterprises often need to manage a patchwork of security and networking appliances from different vendors (Like CASBs) to meet their needs.
 This in turn leads to increased network cost and complexity as each appliance must be sourced, provisioned, and managed by in-house IT or an MSP.

 - No support for the mobile workforce.
 By design, SD-WAN appliances are built for site-to-site connectivity.
 Securely connecting mobile users is left unaddressed by SD-WAN appliances.

 As we’ve seen, SD-WAN delivers some important benefits, but SD-WAN appliances alone are not a holistic solution.
 That’s where SASE comes in.
 SD-WAN is an important part of SASE, but it isn’t the only part.

 The primary benefit of SASE is the creation of a single, global network that connects and secures all enterprises’ edges — sites, mobile users, and cloud resources — without compromising on the cost savings, agility, or reach of the Internet or the predictability and performance of MPLS.
 Edges use any local Internet access to send their traffic to the nearest PoP of the SASE global network where traffic is optimized, secured, and sent to its destination.